-The proportion of HIV positive individuals who have two vL tests >20 copies/mL within the given time period.
+The proportion of HIV positive individuals who have at least a vL tests >200 copies/mL within the given time period.

 Rationale: HIV positive individuals with vL levels >200 copies/mL on record are considered to be infective, as opposed to suppressed individuals who are less likely to transmit HIV.
 This indicator also provides a measure of monitored viral load.